varunk08/book_notes/programming/effective_modern_cpp.md

 4. declare `std::thread` objects last in lists of data members.

 #### 38: Be aware of varying thread handle destructor behavior
+both `std::thread` objects and future object can be thought of as *handles* to system threads. the callee (usually running asynchronously) writes the result of its computation into the communications channel (typically via a `std::promise`) and the caller reads that result using a `future`
+the result of the callee is actually stored in the *shared state*.